Yoast/developer/docs/customization/apis/metadata-api.md

 * `wpseo_opengraph_type` - Filter to manipulate the Type_Presenter's output.
 * `wpseo_opengraph_url` - Filter to manipulate the Url_Presenter's output.

-### Example
+### Examples

-An example of using such a filter to manipulate the output of the Googlebot_Presenter, can be found below:
+Below you will find a variety of examples that demonstrate some filters we provide.

+#### Manipulate Googlebot's output

 ```php
 /**